 So, Adam, if you’re reading this, thank you.
 Thank you for reading my stories and for enjoying them, and for taking a moment in a very busy place to come tell me so.
 That really did mean a lot to me.
 Thank you.

 I hope that all of you have enjoyed this photo-journal of my time at Denver Comic Con, and I hope to see you there next year!
 If you’re new to my fiction, I hope you’ll check out The Zombie Bible.
-And if you’re not into zombies, try The Ansible Stories.
-You will love them.
+And if you’re not into zombies, try The Ansible Saga.
+You will love these stories.